how are Just the Goods products priced?

 - order packing and shipping processing time/labour + shipping materials (paper bags, envelopes and boxes, tape, printer paper and toner)

 - marketing costs (developing and maintaining a website and email account, business cards, advertising where applicable, the materials/labour of product donated as in-kind sponsorships/free samples where applicable + the time/labour in social media networking)

-- customer service time/labour (responding to inquiries, preparing for and attending craft shows)
+- customer service time/labour (responding to inquiries, preparing for and attending events)

-Just the Goods functions on the basis of need not greed, so I pay myself what is left over, keeping in mind that I regularly re-invest in Just the Goods by making larger ingredient/material/equipment purchases on speculation to reduce shipping costs or to take advantage of manufacturer discounts.
+Just the Goods functions on the basis of need not greed, so I pay myself what is left over, keeping in mind that I regularly re-invest in Just the Goods by making larger ingredient/material/equipment purchases on speculation to reduce import costs, or to take advantage of manufacturer discounts.

 This is why I am obliged to limit the quantity of free samples I provide, and this is why I can’t afford to subsidize the real cost of shipping rates as established by each carrier (Canada Post, USPS, and/or UPS).
 To take anything else out of product prices after all costs have been subtracted would be to make Just the Goods unsustainable.
 Please click here for more information about shipping.

 Having explained all of this, I fully realize I could charge a great deal more for my products — people are certainly happy to purchase at retail rates in bricks and mortar shops, and I’m so grateful for that! — but I have set prices at this website with accessibility in mind.
 This matters to me more than making the maximum possible profit from every item I make and sell =-).